vasilakisfil/Introspected-REST/README.md

 In the application level, the client starts content negotiation (or content selection), usually asking for only one media type.

-In the HTTP this is done using the `Accept` header (and server responds with `Content-Type` header).
+In the HTTP this is done using the `Accept` header and server responds with `Content-Type` header.

 `application/json` is a media type that denotes that the data format of the requested representation is in JSON data dormat.
 Specifically the type of this media type is `application` while the subtype is `json`.
-JSON itself is not a media type but a message format.
+**JSON itself is not a media type but a message format**.

 Media types can be a bit more complex as well: `application/vnd.api+json` (roughly) means that
 * the main type is `application`